dpopkov/learnee/pj4wcustsupport/README.md

 Customer Support Project
 ========================

+### 11 - Using Logging to Monitor Your Application
+* Add dependencies for log4j2 to pom.xml
+* Add configuration file log4j2.xml.
+* Add LoggingFilter to the beginning of the filter chain in the Configurator so that all requests are fish tagged.
+* Remove all uses of System.out, System.err, and printStackTrace()
+  and replace with Log4j2 logging.

 ### 10 - Add Chat using WebSockets
 * Using Encoders and Decoders to Translate Messages
 * Creating the Chat Server Endpoint